AGONY AND ECSTASY: Swans clinch back-to-back flags after epic grand final victory

 With the match on the line at the last break, Chiltern coach Brad Hibberson revealed he grabbed Fin Lappin in his three-quarter-time speech in a bid to inspire his teammates.

-Lappin was forced to miss the grand final after receiving a three-week ban for rough conduct during the preliminary final.

-"I grabbed Fin and said to the players, 'look at this kid, we're fighting for him, we just have to give it our all for him," Hibberson said.
+"I grabbed Fin and said to the players, 'look at this kid, we're fighting for him, we just have to give it our all for him."

 The stirring address from Hibberson had the Swans faithful and playing group full of adrenaline and emotion which had lethal effect.